ballarat-hackerspace/association/rules-of-the-association.md

 ### 68 Source of funds

-The funds of the Association may be derived from joining fees, annual subscriptions, donations, fund-raising activities, grants, interest and any other sources approved by the Committee.
+The funds of the Association may be derived from annual subscriptions, facilities fees, the proceeds of trade, donations, fund-raising activities, grants, interest and any other sources approved by the Committee.

 ### 69 Management of funds